 Translation and localization

-We’re specifically talking about website translation here, as, after all you can’t speak to new markets if you’re not offering your products or services in the right language.
+We’re specifically talking about website translation here, as, after all you can’t speak to new markets if you’re not offering your products or services in the target language.

 At Weglot, automated translation is something we’re passionate about.